tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: hunger & thirst become Creature conditions to examine??

+- IDEA: for food, maybe have the biscuits take 3 turns to eat... but if burt eats some he gets less time to grab the sword...
+- IDEA: maybe don't need warning so much... just keep describing them as tasting worse and worse?
+Food consistent within creatures?

 *** Get tiredness and sleep working ***

+*** Implement Symetric Verbs ***

+- enable all verb methods for non-burt creatures
+- TBD: doc_string about future 'silent_exe' for symetric creature commandsv
+- TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item
+- TBD: tune pronouns
+- IDEA: errors are only for burt
+- IDEA: auto-gen descriptions (e.g. drink, eat, wear, sit) are only for burt
+- TBD: doc_string on 'semi-symetric' methods
+- TBD: enable non-burt creature use of all verb methods
+- TBD: how should creature be passed to Conditions & Results?
+- TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)
+- IDEA: alternatives for how to to auto-move non-burt creatures: dir_lst, room_lst, room_dir_dict

 *** make database-driven! ***